A note on p-adic Simpson correspondence: Introduction

+\begin{defi}[{\cite[Section 3]{Fal05}}] Keep the notation as above. \begin{itemize} \item[i).]
+A \emph{generalized representation} of $\Delta$ is a pair $(\bV,\rho)$, where $\bV$ is a finitely generated free $\hbR$-module, and $\rho$ is a continuous semilinear action of $\Delta$ on $\bV$.
+The generalized representation $(\bV,\rho)$ is called \emph{small} if there exists a $\Delta$-invariant basis of the free $\hbR/p^{2\alpha}$-module $\bV/p^{2\alpha}$. \item[ii).]
+A \emph{generalized $\bQ_p$-representation} of $\Delta$ is a pair $(\bV,\rho)$, where $\bV$ is a finitely generated free $\hbRK$-module, and $\rho$ is a continuous semilinear action of $\Delta$ on $\bV$.
+The generalized $\bQ_p$-representation $(\bV,\rho)$ is called \emph{small} if it comes from a small generalized representation by tensoring $\bQ_p$. \end{itemize} \end{defi}

-\begin{thm}[local version of Faltings' Simpson correspondence] Over the small affine space $\frakU$, there exists an equivalence between the category of small Higgs bundles to the category of small generalized representations. \end{thm}
+\begin{thm}[{\cite[Theorem 3]{Fal05}} Local version of $p$-adic Simpson correspondence] For a small affine space $\frakU$, there exist an equivalent functor $\bD^{Fal}_{\frakU}$ mapping from the category of small Higgs bundles to the category of small generalized representations and an equivalent functor, still denoted by $\bD^{Fal}_{\frakU}$, mapping from the category of small Higgs bundles on the generic fiber to the category of small generalized $\bQ_p$-representations. \end{thm}

+The construction of the second functor in the above Theorem is similar to that of the first one.
+In the following we only recall from \cite[p.850-851]{Fal05} the construction of the first equivalent functor $\bD^{Fal}_{\frakU}$ sending a Higgs bundle $(E,\theta)$ to a generalized representation